DaWelter/NeuralFilters/readme.md

 These questions have been answered in the literature for various use cases but I wanted to make my own experiments.

 The idea with the smoothness penalty can be extended to enforcing arbitrary differential constraints on the predicted signal `f`, i.e. `g(f(x), df/dx(x), df^2/dx^2(x), ...) = 0`.
-In fact, I made an attempt to limit the acceleration `df^2/dx^2(x)` below a threshold.
+In some examples here, this is realized with a penalty for the "acceleration" `df^2/dx^2(x)` to limits its magnitude below a threshold.
 It is also possible (but not shown here) to penalize the amplitude of selected frequency components because the Fourier transform to obtain the amplitudes is differentiable.

 Code
 ----

 * LSTM-Denoise.ipynb: LSTM based filters
 * KF-Denoise.ipynb: Kalman filters
+* PF-Denoise.ipynb: Particle filters

 The rest is boilerplate and utility.

+Dependencies: Pytorch, Numpy, Matplotlib

 Examples
 --------